fish-shell/fish-shell/CONTRIBUTING.rst

    for public vars or ``_fish`` for private vars to minimize the possibility of name clashes with user defined vars.

-Configuring Your Editor for Fish Scripts
+Configuring Your Editor for fish Scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you use Vim: Install `vim-fish <https://github.com/dag/vim-fish>`__,